hashkat/hashkat/docs/tutorial01.md

 <img src='../img/tutorial01/agent_info.png'>
 </p>

-Run the simulation.
+Run the simulation by typing in the command:

+`run.sh`

 If you experience any issues running the simulation, you can reference the [**Installation**](http://docs.hashkat.org/en/latest/installation/) page for details on running a simulation for the first time.

 When running this program, you will see something similar to this outputted to the screen:

 | Time | Users | Follows | Tweets | Retweets | Unfollows | R | Time (s) |
 | --- | --- | --- | --- | --- | --- | --- | --- |